redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

     * A reference to the host memory must be supplied at the time the WebAssembly module is instantiated
     * If multiple WebAssembly modules need access the same block of memory,[^4] this is only possible by means of the compiler option `--enable-threads`
 1. Memory allocated by the WebAssembly module can be shared with host environment, but only if it has been explicitly exported
+1. You, the developer, are responsible for keeping track of what data lives at which location within linear memory.
+How you choose to do this is entirely up to you, but as mentioned in the section above on memory safety, you must take care of ensuring that:
+    * `store` and `load` instructions remain within the bounds of your data structures
+    * Unused areas of memory remain truly unused
+    * Data not intended to represent a memory address is not used as a memory address

 ### Allocating Memory in the Host Environment